These tips and tricks are compiled from two trips I took in 2018 and 2023. I hope it helps you plan your Rome vacation!

 This park is free and it is beautiful.
 I did my morning runs throughout the park.
 It is quiet and beautifully landscaped and you may even catch people using rowboats near one of the monuments.

-Where and what to eat in Rome
+Where and What to Eat in Rome

 There are a lot of tourist traps in Rome.
 Be aware of restaurants that have menus with pictures of the food, or hosts standing outside trying to get you to look at the menu.